jinho-yoo/imx8m-quad-embedded-linux/DeviceTree/Uart-DeviceTree.md

-Building on the hardware specifications for the i.MX8M series, here is the English version of the UART device tree example and its integration with the memory map.
+Building on the hardware specifications for the i.MX8M series, here is  the UART device tree example and its integration with the memory map.

 ---

-### 1. i.MX8MQ UART1 Memory Map (Hardware Spec)
+# 1. i.MX8MQ UART1 Memory Map (Hardware Spec)

 According to the i.MX8MQ Reference Manual, the hardware address information for the first serial port (**UART1**) is as follows: